ADITYAMANDKE/adityamandke.github.io/_posts/2026-01-04-building-a-sub-2000-parameter-model-with-77-percent-accuracy-on-the-mnist-dataset.md

 Normalization helps the optimizer find the minimum faster, which is critical when limited to 10 epochs.
 I added Batch Normalization after each convolution layer.

-These layers added $2 \times 8 + 2 \times 16 = 48$ extra parameters, bringing the total to **1,466**.
+These layers added 2 x 8 + 2 x 16 = 48 extra parameters, bringing the total to **1,466**.
 This improved the accuracy to 56%, but it was still insufficient.

 ---